Table of contents

 TL;DR

-This guide walks you through two reliable methods to convert HTML to PDF using Python.
-First, it covers WeasyPrint, an open source Python PDF generator ideal for small to mid-sized projects.
-Then, it explores the Nutrient PDF Generator API, a cloud-based solution built for scalable, fully styled, high-volume PDF generation.
+This guide covers two ways to convert HTML to PDF in Python: WeasyPrint, an open source library for small to mid-sized projects, and the Nutrient PDF generator API, a cloud-based solution for high-volume PDF generation.

 Method 1: Using WeasyPrint